-There is more information on european elections on the website of the Department of Environment, Community and Local Government.
+There is more information on european elections on the website of the Department of Housing, Planning, Community and Local Government.

 If you have a question relating to this topic you can contact the Citizens Information Phone Service on 0761 07 4000 (Monday to Friday, 9am to 8pm) or you can visit your local Citizens Information Centre.